k2view-academy/K2View-Academy/articles/39_fabric_catalog/10_catalog_settings.md

 Upon clicking the **Save** button in the **Classifier Sequence Setup** tab, the **pii_profiling** and **catalog_classification_generators** MTables are updated in Fabric's memory and in the ```Implementation/SharedObjects/Interfaces/Discovery/MTable ```folder of the Project tree.

-The sequences are saved in the same MTable as the masking classifications - **catalog_classification_generators** - with the following differences:
+The sequences are saved in the **catalog_classification_generators** MTable, (same location as the masking classifications), with the following differences:

 * The category of masking classifications is **enable_masking**.
 * The category of non-PII sequences is **enable_sequence**.